ngx-translate/core/README.md

 ## FAQ

-#### I'm still using Angular with beta / RC / 2.0 to 2.2, but I cannot use ngx-translate because I get errors?!

-I'm sorry but ngx-translate only supports Angular from version 2.3.0 and above because of changes in the framework...

 #### I'm getting an error `npm ERR! peerinvalid Peer [...]`

 If you're using npm 2.x, upgrade to npm 3.x, because npm 2 doesn't handle peer dependencies well.
 With npm 2 you could only use fixed versions, but with npm 3 you can use `^` to use a newer version if available.